Trashpanda70/Pokemon-Game/README.md

 - Rotom: Gained Hidden Ability Lightning Rod

 - Regigigas: Slow Start only lasts for 3 turns as opposed to 5 (Speed is now 90 instead of 100)

-- Darkrai/Cresselia: Now have a base stat total of 620 as opposed to 600

 - Herdier/Stoutland: Intimidate/Sand Rush -> Intimidate/Frisk